By Louise Witt

 The candidates supported making schools safer, but they rejected calls for installing metal detectors and the Trump administration’s proposal to arm teachers.
 Allocco favored armed guards and more mental health counselors.

-“I would be sadden to think attending a school that is a fortress, a prison-like environment,” Allocco said.
+“I would be sadden to think [my granddaughter] attending a school that is a fortress, a prison-like environment,” Allocco said.
 “That’s not what I want for her.”

 Darcy Schleifstein of Randolph lost friends at in the Marjory Stoneman Douglas High School massacre.
 She said Saturday’s discussion had been helpful, and was heartened the candidates didn’t advocate metal detectors in schools.
 “I’m glad that the politicians are on our side,” Schleifstein said.